Dads In The Delivery Room – What NOT To Do

 Be Distracted

 If you're staring at the TV every time your nurse comes in and you don't flinch when something new is happening with your wife, you're dropping the ball.
 This is not a vacation.
 It's Super bowl Sunday?
 Still not an excuse.
 When your wife's healthcare team is talking to her, they are also talking to you.
-Pay attention to what is going on with the person having your baby.
-You need to know what's going on.
-If you are aware of the changes that are happening you will also be more aware how to help her when she needs you.

 Ask If We're Almost Done